 Recommend that future policy development work must facilitate an all-inclusive dialogue to ensure that all members of the community have the opportunity to participate.
 Again, we believe that this is the only way to determine whether a harmonized framework is truly achievable.

+Seven public comments on the Interim Paper similarly expressed support for recommendations 1,2 and 4.

 The CWG could not agree on any recommended course on how to organise future work (i.e. how to effectuate recommendation 2 above).

-The CWG considered three alternatives for this recommendation, which are set out directly below.
+The CWG considered three alternatives for recommendation 3, which are set out directly below.
 Although a small majority is in favour of alternative C, a substantive minority supports alternative B. For this reason, all alternatives are included.
 One of the major concerns that was expressed with respect to these alternatives is that whatever structure is preferred, the issues pertaining to the use of names of countries and territories as TLDs are within the scope of both the ccNSO and GNSO policy development processes, and coordination is therefore needed.

+Public comments on the Interim Report provided no additional clarity in this regard.
+Several responses favored alternative A, one supported alternative C, and an additional comment sought greater clarity in the language of this recommendation.

 Alternative A